|

 Steveskeletal (user at weavered.com)

-Apparently Steve was lucky enough to be an extra in the nightclub scene, this is what was said:
+Apparently Steve was lucky enough to be an extra in the nightclub scene, this is

 NBC